 ISO 14001:2015 clause 8 Operation

-ISO 14001:2015 clause 8 Operation deals with the execution of the plans and processes that enable the organization to meet their environmental objectives.
-There are specific requirements that relate to the control or influence exercised over outsourced processes and the requirement to consider certain operational aspects ‘consistent with a life cycle perspective’.
+ISO 14001:2015 clause 8 Operation deals with the execution of the plans and processes that enable the organization to meet its environmental objectives.
+There are specific requirements that relate to the control or influence exercised over outsourced processes and the requirement to consider certain operational aspects ‘consistent with a life-cycle perspective’.
 This means giving serious consideration to how actual or potential environmental impacts happening upstream and downstream of an organization’s site-based operations are influenced or (where possible) controlled.
 Finally, the clause also covers the procurement of products and services, as well as controls to ensure that environmental requirements relating to design, delivery, use and end-of-life treatment of an organization’s products and services are considered at an appropriate stage.

-The “Operation” clause has two sub clauses i.e.
+The “Operation” clause has two sub-clauses i.e.

 8.1 Operational planning and control

 The organization must establish, implement, control and maintain the processes needed to meet environmental management system requirements. and to implement the actions to address risk and opportunity as identified in 6.1 and implement actions to meet Environmental objectives as identified in 6.2.
 This can be done by establishing operating criteria for the processes and implementing control of the processes, in accordance with the operating criteria.

 Controls can include engineering controls and procedures.
 Controls can be implemented following a hierarchy (e.g. elimination, substitution, administrative) and can be used individually or in combination.

 The organization must control planned changes.
 In case the changes are unintended, the organization must review the consequences of unintended changes and must take action to mitigate any adverse effects, as necessary.
 The organization must also ensure that outsourced processes are controlled or influenced.
 The type and extent of control or inﬂuence to be applied to the processes must be defined within the environmental management system.